himanshu708/Project-BlueSky-Minds/README.md

 ---

-## 🎯 What is Weather Odds Pro?
+## 🎯 What is Project-BlueSky-Minds?

-Weather Odds Pro is **NOT** another weather forecast app.
+Project-BlueSky-Minds is **NOT** another weather forecast app.
 It's a probability-based risk assessment tool that:

 - ✅ Analyzes **30+ years** of NASA historical weather data
 - ✅ Predicts weather patterns **2-3 months** in advance